 ‘Are we sure we want to do this?’ he asked.

-‘Yeah, there are no such things as ghosts anyway,’ his younger brother, Chris replied he was 11.
+‘Yeah, there are no such things as ghosts anyway,’ his younger brother, Chris replied.
+He was eleven.

-Andy looked at Jess Brooks, his classmate, but when his blue eyes met her green ones, he quickly turned his head towards Danny, the fastest runner he knew.
-‘Fast’ Danny Anderson, also thirteen and in the same class as Andy and Jess, threw a short gaze towards the house through the broken window then agreed.
-He was tall and slim, had protruding cheekbones and usually had a sullen disposition.
+Andy looked at Jess Brooks, his classmate, but when his eyes met hers, he quickly turned his head towards Danny, the fastest runner in town.
+‘Fast’ Danny Anderson, also thirteen and in the same class as Andy and Jess, threw a quick gaze towards the house through the broken window, then agreed.
+He was tall and slim, had protruding cheekbones and sunken eyes.
+Now, as almost always, he had a sullen disposition.

 Nate Whayman, the bespectacled and usually frightened boy, hesitated.
 He was afraid of the dark.
-It was not a phobia but he avoided dark places as much as he could.
-He was the youngest of them all, 10 years old.
+It was not a phobia, but he avoided dark places as much as he could.
+He was the youngest of them all, ten years of age.

 Andy looked again at Jess and for a moment got mesmerized by her beautiful blonde hair.
-Her dress was light blue and a little faded.
+Her dress was light blue, and a little faded.
 Andy loved this dress because she looked so pretty in it.
 She just nodded and smiled.
-Jess was a brave girl, braver than many boys around town.

-The sun was close to the horizon now and the light outside was fading.
+The sun was close to the horizon now, and the light outside was fading.
 It was the middle of July 1983, their favorite part of the year besides Christmas.
 They sought adventure with the innocent curiosity of children gleaming in their eyes.
-This summer they got the adventure of their lives, changing it forever.
+Little did they know that this summer they will get the adventure of their lives, changing them forever.

 ‘All right!
 Here we go then.
 Just remember, whoever gets selected has to go into the basement and get something out.
 This way none of us can lie.’

 The bottle slowed down and then stopped.
 It pointed towards Andy.
-The others sighed in relief, he didn’t say a word because he didn’t want to embarrass himself in front of Jess.
+The others sighed in relief.
+He didn’t say a word because he didn’t want to embarrass himself in front of Jess.
 Even Chris felt a little easier.
-He was the geek of the group with an unusually high IQ for his age and a premature intolerance for superstition.
+He was the geek of the group, with an unusually high IQ for his age and a premature intolerance for superstition.
 He also had a huge weakness for cookies and sweet stuff.
-But the idea of going inside the Hershey house frightened even him however, he didn’t show it.
-No matter how rational you are, the dark can grip you with its icy fingers and pull you down and you'll be lost forever.
+But the idea of going inside the Hershey house frightened him.
+Of course, he didn’t show it.
+No matter how rational you are, the dark can grip you with its icy fingers and pull you down and you’ll be lost forever.

 ‘Why don’t you go, wise-ass?’
-Danny interjected. ′At least you can put your strange theories to the test.′
+Danny said. ′At least you can put your strange theories to the test.′

 ‘It’s physics, retard.
 People who see ghosts say they are going through walls, right?
-Now, if you see something, it means that it interacts with light so they are material things.
-If they are material they can’t go through walls.
-It’s impossible.’
+Now, if you see something, it means that it reflects light, which means they are material things.
+If they are material, then they can’t go through walls.
+It’s impossible.
+Got it?’

 ‘Of course, you don’t!
 Your Bible doesn’t teach you physics.’